lkilcher/dolfyn/doc-src/usage.rst

   # Compute the Reynold's stresses (cross-correlations) of the velocity data:
   >>> avg_dat['stress'] = avg_tool.calc_stress(dat['vel'])

-There is also the :class:`~dlfn.adv.turbulence.TurbBinner`, which is based on :class:`~dolfyn.data.velocity.VelBinner`, and has several methods for computing additional statistics from ADV data.
+There is also the :class:`~dolfyn.adv.turbulence.TurbBinner`, which is based on :class:`~dolfyn.data.velocity.VelBinner`, and has several methods for computing additional statistics from ADV data.
 Take a look at the API documentation for both of those tools for more details.